-Let us start with an example from the narrative of, OS, an older signer.
+Let us start with an example from the narrative of O_S, an older signer.
 He begins his story with the following sequence of signs: WOMAN, HOUSE, HOUSE NO, CLOTH, TENT.
-OS introduces the main character (the woman) and the location (a tent) in which the event will take place.
+O_S introduces the main character (the woman) and the location (a tent) in which the event will take place.
 But this introduction has no clear syntactic structure, since the nouns are not associated with overt predicates.
 A reasonable interpretation is as a series of existential sentences with modification, such as There was a woman; there was a house, not a house, a cloth thing, a tent.
 However, none of this syntactic structure is there.

-OT, the other older signer in this study, produces a stretch of no fewer than 16 IPs, in which she lists her household chores.
+O_T, the other older signer in this study, produces a stretch of no fewer than16 IPs, in which she lists her household chores.
 The list consists of signs denoting actions (MILK, GRIND, CHURN), and signs denoting objects (CHICKEN, COW, SHEEP) interspersed with modifiers such as MORE, GOOD, WELL.
-Lists usually contain semantically related elements, unified by a listing prosody characterized by holds and repeated forward-backward motion of the head and torso on each word in the list, as mentioned in 4.4.
-In OT's list, all the elements are related to different chores.
-But they are not necessarily of the same syntactic type: some are nouns, some are verbs, and some, like BREAD which can also have a verbal

-MAKE-BREAD interpretation, are indeterminate.
+Lists usually contain semantically related elements, unified by a listing prosody characterized by holds and repeated forward-backward motion of the head and torso on each word in the list, as mentioned in section 5.4.
+In O_T's list, each element is related to a different chore.
+But they are not necessarily of the same syntactic type: some are nouns, some are verbs, and some, like BREAD which can also have a verbal MAKE-BREAD interpretation, are indeterminate.
 It is not clear whether the nouns are arguments of the verbs in the list or not.
 The syntactic structure is also unclear.
 For example, the following four signs each constitute an independent IP in a list: COW, SHEEP, CHURN, MILK.
 The general sense is that the chores had to do with the cows and the sheep, and that there was butter churning and milking going on.
 But the nouns COW and SHEEP are not syntactically related to the verbal signs CHURN and MILK.
 If COW were the object of MILK, we would have expected the two words to occur in a sequence within the same IP (COW MILK).
 But this is not the case here.
-Rather, each sign is a separate item on the list, forming its own proposition, which we interpret as 'There were cows (to be tended to), there were sheep (to be cared for), there was milking, there was churning' etc.
+Rather, each sign is a separate item on the list, forming its own proposition, which we interpret as 'There were cows (to be at tended to), there were sheep (to be cared for), there was milking, there was churning', etc.

 Typically, the younger signers eliminated indeterminacy by producing nouns or pronouns with verbs in a way that clarified the message.
-The following example (2) from $Y_N$ 's narrative also lists several items, but it is constructed as a list of propositions, and has linguistic structure.
+The following example (2) from Y_N 's narrative also lists several items, but it is constructed as a list of propositions, and has linguistic structure.
+We find pronouns and a quantifier, each in the same prosodic constituent as its predicate, and a regular negation pattern.

 HE LOVE, TEA, THAT'S-IT.
 COFFEE, NO. CIGARETTE, NO. ALL, NO. TEA ONLY.
-STAY-THERE, MIND-AT-EASE, THERE DRINK, THAT'S-IT.
+STAY-THERE, MIND-AT-EASE, HE DRINK, THAT'S-IT.